Stade Brestois 29: Armoricaine de Brest (1903–1950)

-The rise of the Stade Brestois (1950–1982)
+The rise of Stade Brestois (1950–1982)

 In 1950, the merger initiated by Canon Balbous between five Catholic patronages (the Armoricaine de Saint-Louis, the Avenir de Saint-Martin, the Flamme du Pilier Rouge, the Milice de Saint-Michel and the Jeune de Saint-Marc) gave birth to Stade Brest.
-One of the objectives of this merger of Catholic teams is to supplant the great Brest club of the time, AS Brest, which is secular.
+One of the objectives of this merger of Catholic teams was to supplant the great Brest club of the time, AS Brest, which was secular.

-At its birth, the Stade Brestois had as President (then as Honorary President until his death in 1998) Jean Offret.
+At its birth, the Stade Brestois had Jean Offret as President (then as Honorary President until his death in 1998).

-Taking over the place of Armoricaine in the first division of Brittany, the Stadium was promoted in Promotion d'honneur in 1951, in regional honour division (just created) in 1952 before joining the Honour Division (1953).
+Taking over the place of Armoricaine in the first division of Brittany, the Stadium was promoted to Promotion d'honneur in 1951, in the regional honour division (just created) in 1952, before joining the Honour Division (1953).
 Stade Brestois finally reached the French Amateur Championship (CFA) in 1958, taking advantage of the withdrawal of the Voltigeurs de Châteaubriant.
-The club is finally evolving at the same level as its rival AS Brest.
-In 1963, the club went back down to the honor division, but returned to the CFA in 1966.
+The club was finally evolving at the same level as its rival, AS Brest.
+In 1963, the club went back down to the honor division but returned to the CFA in 1966.
 Continuing its rise in the hierarchy of French football, the Stade Brestois then acceded to the second division following its enlargement in 1970.

 In 1979, the Stade Brestois was promoted to the Division 1 for the first time in its history.
-This apprenticeship year ends with a last place in the standings, but Stade goes back up the following season.
-The club, whose new president is called François Yvinec, is this time quite comfortably in Division 1.
-Despite a certain instability in the post of coach, the Breton club confirmed its place in the elite during the following seasons.
+This apprenticeship year ended with last place in the standings, but Stade went back up the following season.
+The club, whose new president was François Yvinec, was quite comfortably in Division 1 this time.
+Despite a certain instability in the coaching post, the Breton club confirmed its place in the elite during the following seasons.